SafiaNassiri/BasimIbnIshaq-MOD/README.md

 - **Piercing tears** – deal damage through multiple enemies in a line
 - **Smoke Bomb** – teleport a short distance and slow all nearby enemies

-> Placeholder sprites are currently in use.
-Drop your final art into the `gfx/` folder and update the paths in `content/players.xml` when ready.
+> **This release contains code only — no art assets are included.** You must supply your own sprites before the mod will run.
+See the [Art Assets](#art-assets) section below.

 ---